BCDevOps/nr-apm-stack/docs/esp_overview.md

-# Event Streaming Processing Overview
+# Events to OpenSearch Documents

-How to utilize the Event Streaming Processing Lambda to manipulate your events and place them in the correct index in OpenSearch.
+Your application events are sent to an AWS Kinesis endpoint.
+The Event Streaming Processing Lambda pulls the event data from this Kinesis endpoint.
+It manipulates your events and places them in the correct index in OpenSearch.

-## When to use lambda
+## Lambda Data-enrichment

 We encourage using the Lambda-based parsers for data-enrichment.
 It is not recommended that teams implement things like: